k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/04_fabric_tdm_library.md

 Notes:

 - Deploy the TDM LU to the local debug Fabric server using the [soft deploy](/articles/16_deploy_fabric/01_deploy_Fabric_project.md#soft-deploy) option, or stop the TDM jobs on the local Fabric before deploying the TDM LU to a remote Fabric, thus avoiding a parallel execution of TDM jobs on the same TDM DB.
-- The apps.json file in the TMD LU overrides the list of web applications in Fabric.
+- The apps.json file in the TDM LU overrides the list of web applications in Fabric.
 Open the file and edit it before the TDM LU deployment, if needed.

 ## TDM_LIBRARY LU